 3. The effort for cultivation and care is less than for vegetables, the flowers are much less susceptible to pests

 4. The flowers retain all their sensuality: they are fragrant and their organically grown shape is aesthetically exciting

 5. They last much longer in the vase

-7.With the seasonality of flowers, the changing of the seasons can be experienced and enjoyed.
+7. The seasonal nature of flowers means that the changing seasons can be experienced and enjoyed